-District and Metropolitan lines.
-This would enable peak capacity to increase by up to 23 per cent on average across the four lines.
-It would also mean we can replace the life-expired assets, which is essential and vital to ensure we can continue to operate safe and reliable services on these lines, and achieve cost effective management of our asset base.
+lines, and the full benefits of the programme are realised.
+This will enable peak capacity to increase by up to 23 per cent on average across the four lines.
+This also means that we can replace the life-expired assets, which is essential and vital to ensure we can continue to operate safe and reliable services on these lines, and achieve cost effective management of our asset base.